-Mike Simm has been a professional director since 2002 and is a Fellow of the institute of Directors.
-Mike is currently Deputy Chairman of Far North electricity company, Top Energy Ltd, and Chair of Brightwater Group Ltd, a Nelson-based engineering contracting company.
-He also is Director of Security North, Selwyn Properties and several smaller entities.
+Mike Simm has been a professional director since 2002 and is a Chartered Fellow of the institute of Directors.
+Mike is currently Chairman of Waitangi Ltd, and a director of Ngapuhi Asset Holding Co, Taharoa Ironsands Ltd, Kerikeri Village Trust , and director/trustee of several smaller Northland entities.

-Mike trained as an accountant and worked at Rheem in both New Zealand and Australia and at McConnell Group before becoming Executive Director and shareholder of Fullers Bay of Islands.
-After selling Fullers in 2001, Mike was active in the tourism industry serving as Director for NZ Maori Arts and Crafts Institute, NZ Tourism industry Association and Deputy Chair of Jason Travel Media.
+Mike trained as an accountant and worked at Rheem in both New Zealand and Australia and at McConnell Dowell and McConnell Group before becoming Executive Director and shareholder of Fullers Bay of Islands.
+After selling out of Fullers in 2001, Mike was active in the tourism and engineering sectors and in economic development serving as director/trustee/advisor in a number of related companies, trusts and local and central government entities.

 Mike has also focused his attention on youth development and transitions from school to work, particularly through is work as Trustee of various community trusts including Enterprise Northland and Northland Youth Development Trust.